lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-17-building-a-deep-learning-pipeline-with-Keras.md

 change was `workers`, which defaults to 1 if unspecified.
 Once I set `workers=10` we got---predictably---a 10x speedup in training.

-### Pointing the validation set to be the same as the test set
+### Using the same data for both the validation and test set

 A silly mistake I made with list slicing meant that my validation set was the same as my test set.
 I saw the validation loss keep decreasing to 0.09 and was incredibly pleased; I thought it was too good to be true.
 It was!

 ## My thoughts